sreedevk/brainfunc/README.md

 The Repl maintains state across commands. you can either enter a single instruction / a string of instructions.
 Invalid instructions are added to the program memory, but are never evaluated.

+the `#` character is a debug instruction that prints out the current machine state.

 ## Roadmap

 1. Improve Performance